Bruno Piñatares

-Bruno Piñatares Prieto (born 25 June 1990) is a Uruguayan footballer who plays as a defensive midfielder for Ecuadorian club Barcelona SC.
+Bruno Piñatares Prieto (born 25 June 1990) is a Uruguayan footballer who plays as a defensive midfielder for Paraguayan club Guaraní.

 Club career

 Early career

 Born in Montevideo, Piñatares began his career with Baby Fútbol Dryco.
 He later played for Nacional before joining Rentistas, where he finished his formation.

-Piñatares made his first team debut 2007, at the age of 16; his side was eventually relegated from Primera División at the end of the campaign.
+Piñatares made his first team debut in 2007, at the age of 16; his side was eventually relegated from Primera División at the end of the campaign.
 He would later feature more regularly in the following years, in Segunda División.

 Piñatares moved to fellow second division side Boston River in 2010, being a regular starter.
 In July 2013, he returned to Rentistas, with the club now back in the top tier.

 Portuguesa

 On 11 July 2014, Piñatares moved abroad for the first time in his career, joining Campeonato Brasileiro Série B side Portuguesa.
 He featured regularly during the 2014 Série B, suffering relegation, but lost his starting spot in the 2015 Campeonato Paulista and subsequently left the club in May 2015.